mysql_install_db initializes the MySQL data directory and creates the system tables that it contains, if they do not exist.

 The path to the MySQL data directory.

 For internal use.
-This option is used during the MySQL installation process for install operations performed using RPM packages.
+This option is used by RPM files during the MySQL installation process.

 Use IP addresses rather than host names when creating grant table entries.
 This option can be useful if your DNS does not work.

-The system (login) user name to use for running
+The login user name to use for running

 mysqld.
 Files and directories created by